opentechcommunity/events/odw24.md

 **First day at the venue**

+On the first day of the datathon event, teams and mentors gathered to share their ideas.
+Teams talked about their plans, and mentors gave guidance.
+When teams got closer to mentors, the mentors helped them understand what they needed to do and what they didn't need to worry about.
+It was a day of exchanging ideas and getting helpful advice.

 ![pasted image 0 (11).png](https://github.com/opentechcommunity/events/blob/main/owd24/pasted%20image%200%20(11).png?raw=true)

 **Four days of remote mentorship with online sessions**

+For the next four days, the event continued online with two sessions each day.
+In the first session, mentors talked about things that would help teams develop a strong idea.
+Then, in the second session, participants could ask questions, interact, and share how they were doing with their projects.
+It was a way for everyone to learn and work together.

 ![pasted image 0 (12).png](https://github.com/opentechcommunity/events/blob/main/owd24/pasted%20image%200%20(12).png?raw=true)

 **Final day back at the venue**
+On the last day, participants finished up their ideas and plans for a product that uses open data to solve a problem.
+They then presented these ideas to the judges.
+The judges for the day were:
+- Nishan Aryal, who is an ambassador for YouthMapper in Asia-Pacific
+- Bhawak Pokhrel, a senior mobile engineer at Kathmandu Living Labs
+- Arjun Gautam, who is a community organizer for Open Tech Community.

 ![pasted image 0 (13).png](https://github.com/opentechcommunity/events/blob/main/owd24/pasted%20image%200%20(13).png?raw=true)

 This diverse format allows participants to immerse themselves in the collaborative spirit of the Open Datathon, benefiting from both in-person interactions and remote guidance.